Rethinking mirror symmetry as a local duality on fields: Comments and outlook

 \section{Comments and outlook}

 Our algorithm dualises the $E_\rho^\sigma[USp(2 N)]$ theory into its mirror dual by acting with two basic duality moves and the properties of the $S$-wall.
-As shown in \cite{Bottini:2021vms}, when we consider gluings involving gauging manifest symmetries (Lagrangian gluing), everything can be derived from the Intriligator--Pouliot duality.
+As shown in \cite{Bottini:2021vms}, when we consider gluings involving gauging manifest symmetries, everything can be derived from the Intriligator--Pouliot duality.

-However, to actually glue back all the dualised blocks, we need the basic moves and the identity property with both Lagrangian and non-Lagrangian gluing.
+However, to actually glue back all the dualised blocks, we need the basic moves and the $S$-wall properties with gauging of both manifest and emergent symmetries.
 These equivalent relations can be trivially obtained using the self-duality property of the $FE[USp(2 N)]$ theory, which follows from the self-mirror property of $E[USp(2 N)]$.
 So it would seem that our algorithm to construct mirrors has to assume mirror symmetry at some point.

 Nevertheless, to derive the mirror of $E_\rho^\sigma[USp(2 N)]$, we only need to assume the self-mirror property of $E[USp(2 K)]$ with $K < N$.
 Since $E[USp(2)]$ is simply a Wess--Zumino model which is manifestly self-mirror, by mathematical induction we can prove that all the mirror dualities of the $E_\rho^\sigma[USp(2 N)]$ family can be derived by the iterative use of the IP duality alone.